Gold American Eagle Bullion Coin Sales Figures: 1986-2010

 The US Mint also does not sell bullion coins directly to the public as it does with its collector products, like the proof and uncirculated American Eagles.
 The coins are instead distributed through a network of authorized dealers who then resell them to anyone interested.

-Recent Gold Eagle History
+Recent Gold American Eagle History

 Demand was exceptionally strong for gold eagles in 2009.
 So much so that through the year there were several suspensions and the Mint allocated supplies.
 Also interestingly, the US Mint focused only on producing the 1 oz size for most of the year.
 That changed on Oct, 6, 2009, when the Mint announced it would strike "fractional 2009 American Eagle Gold Bullion Coins in the one-half ounce, one-quarter ounce, and one-tenth ounce weights" on December 3.
 At the same time, it said it would not produce any collector proof or uncirculated 2009 Gold Eagles.
 For more on this story, read 2009 Gold & Silver Eagles Canceled.

-As a final telling point on demand, the Mint for the first time ever continued their production very late into 2009 and extended their sales into 2010.
+As a final telling point on demand, the US Mint for the first time ever continued their production very late into 2009 and extended their sales into 2010.
 (It sold a total 51,000 of the 2009-dated one ounce eagles in early 2010.)
 Normally it stops current year production around November to begin striking new year coins, relying on existing inventory to hold them through until those new coins are released.

-American Gold Eagle Coin Design
+Gold American Eagle Coin Design

 The obverse (heads side) design for American Gold Eagle coins is a duplicate of that first seen on the 1907 $20 Double Eagle by Augustus Saint-Gaudens.
 It portrays the mythical figure Liberty walking towards the future along with the inscription LIBERTY and the year.